 In simplest terms, Rhytidectomy is an operation that is performed to surgically tighten the facial tissues.
 I perform what is called a modified deep-plane lift, meaning that an emphasis is placed on muscle tightening, not pulling the skin tight.
 This creates a natural look, and not a “wind-blown” appearance.
 I feel strongly about avoiding a surgical, pulled-too-tight look, and I find that conservative tightening is the best way to go.
 I hide my incisions around the ears and in the back part of the hair.
 This incision hides very well in both men (click for image) and women (click for image).
 For many of my patients, getting rid of that “turkey gobbler” look is one of their greatest rewards from this procedure.
 For patients requiring a mid-facelift, very small incisions are hidden in the crow’s feet of the eyes and in the hairline.
 “Mid-lifts” are for patients whose natural cheek fullness has dropped and needs to be repositioned up over the cheek bone where it was in earlier years.
 Only after a complete physical exam can I determine if a facelift or “mid-lift” is most appropriate for you.

-As a reference point, a recent survey of the American Academy of Facial Plastic and Reconstructive Surgery showed the average professional fee for face-lifting surgery is around $8000.
+A recent survey of the American Academy of Facial Plastic and Reconstructive Surgery showed the average professional fee for face-lifting surgery is around $8000.
 Dr. Mobley’s professional fee will tend to be in that range.
-However, there are 2 additional fees for every face-lift operation: the surgical facility and the anesthesia provider.
+However, there are two additional fees for every face-lift operation: the surgical facility and the anesthesia provider.

 Rhytidectomy require one to two weeks for a complete recovery.
 Some of my patients are ready to work after just one week, but most require two weeks for a complete recovery.
 It is my experience that most people desire some privacy to their recovery, so waiting a full two weeks can be the best approach.